lmc-eu/cookie-consent-manager/examples/webpack-with-esm/README.md

 # Webpack with EcmaScript module

-This example shows how to integrate LMC Cookie Consent Manager with Webpack via ESM module.
+This example shows how to integrate Alma Career Cookie Consent Manager with Webpack via ESM module.

 ## How to use